-Length of time (1 hrs per day, 5 d lays per wk): 6 wk
+Length of time (1 hrs per day, 5 days per wk): 6 wks Lecture 3.0 Lab 0.0 Ext 0.0 $\overline{\text{TOTAL} = 3.0 \text{ Qtr Hr}}$

-Lecture 3.0

-Lab 0.0

-Ext 0.0

-TOTAL = 3.0 Qtr Hr

 This course is designed to provide the students with the foundation and knowledge of biology in brief investigations of all major facets of living organisms including cell structure and function, major kingdoms of organisms, selected topics in human anatomy, physiology, genetics, reproduction, evolution, and biochemistry.
 In addition, ecological principles and conservation will be stressed throughout the course.